-Just how much can one person grow in a year of nomadic working?
-Eddie is proof that the answer is "more than you think."
+Just how much can one person grow in a year of nomadic working travel?
+Eddie Contento is proof that the answer is "more than you think."

 Can putting yourself in moderately uncomfortable situations deliberately make you grow as an individual?
 Eddie Contento believes so.
 In this interview we’ll explore this question as well as what it’s like meeting the love of your life while on the road and maintaining that relationship long-distance.